lluppesms/chatgpt.blazor.demo/.azure/readme.md

 ## Commands

-The four commands of most interest are:
+The five commands of most interest are:

 - **azd up**: provisions Azure resources, builds app, and deploys it to Azure
 - **azd provision**: provisions Azure resources but does not build and deploy the application
 - **azd deploy**: builds the app and deploys it to existing Azure resources
 - **azd down**: removes Azure resources create by this AZD command
+- **azd env set**: sets an environment variable to be used by the main.bicep file

 Typically a developer with either do the up command to do everything at once, or do the provision and deploy commands separately.